Neocolonialism: Belgian Congo

 Belgium's approach to Belgian Congo has been characterized as a quintessential example of neocolonialism, as the Belgians embraced rapid decolonization of the Congo with the expectation that the newly independent state would become dependent on Belgium.
 This dependence would allow the Belgians to exert control over Congo, even though Congo was formally independent.

 After the decolonisation of Belgian Congo, Belgium continued to control, through the Société Générale de Belgique, an estimated 70% of the Congolese economy following the decolonisation process.
 The most contested part was in the province of Katanga where the Union Minière du Haut Katanga, part of the Société, controlled the mineral-resource-rich province.
 After a failed attempt to nationalise the mining industry in the 1960s, it was reopened to foreign investment.

 Uganda

-Ugandan activists trying to stop EACOP argue that it is "an example of typical neo-colonial extraction".
+Ugandan activists trying to stop the East African Crude Oil Pipeline (EACOP) argue that it is "an example of typical neo-colonial extraction".
 EACOP is majority owned by the French multinational fossil fuel company TotalEnergies.
-The pipeline which as of 2025 is half finished is to export crude oil to the Pacific coast, from where it will be shipped abroad for oil refining.
+The pipeline which as of 2025 is half finished is to export crude oil to the coast of the Indian Ocean, from where it will be shipped abroad for oil refining.
 As with other raw materials like cacao, most accumulation of economic value will occur abroad.